 We respect the diversity of employees by promoting gender equality and equal opportunity in the workplace.
-Discrimination including treating anyone less favourably due to their personal characteristics, such as race, gender, religion, age, disability, nationality and family status, is strictly prohibited.
-As an equal opportunity employer, we emphasize fairness, openness and objectivity and have incorporated these principles into our human resources management practices.
+We want to create an inclusive and harmonious workplace by strictly adopting non-discriminatory employment practices, which prohibits less favourable treatment to anyone on the basis of their personal characteristics, including but not limited to race, gender, religion, age, disability, nationality and family status.
+As an equal opportunity employer, we emphasise fairness, openness and objectivity and have incorporated these principles into our human resources management practices.
 Opportunities of recruitment, promotion and training programs would be given to employees based on the pre-defined criteria and systematic assessment conducted by a group of assessors.

-All of our diversity and equal opportunity policies are in compliance with ordinances and its respective codes of practices, which includes the Sex Discrimination Ordinance (Cap.
+By adopting the above practices, we comply with, in all material respects, the corresponding ordinances and its respective codes of practices, which includes the Sex Discrimination Ordinance (Cap.
 480), Disability Discrimination Ordinance (Cap.
 487), Family Status Discrimination Ordinance (Cap.
 527), and Race Discrimination Ordinance (Cap.
 602) supported by the Hong Kong Equal Opportunities Commission ("EOC").